We manage complaints about the conduct, performance and health of registered health practitioners in NSW.

 Our role is not to punish or discipline practitioners.
 When we take action, the protection of the health and safety of the public is our primary consideration.

-We also ensure that practitioners and students comply with any conditions on their registration that restrict their practice.
+We also ensure that practitioners comply with any conditions on their registration that restrict their practice.

 As we are focused on protecting the health and safety of the NSW public, we do not deal with complaints about: